Nucleotide: Length unit

 Nucleotide (abbreviated "nt") is a common unit of length for single-stranded nucleic acids, similar to how base pair is a unit of length for double-stranded nucleic acids.

 Abbreviation codes for degenerate bases

 The IUPAC has designated the symbols for nucleotides.
 Apart from the five (A, G, C, T/U) bases, often degenerate bases are used especially for designing PCR primers.
 These nucleotide codes are listed here.
 Some primer sequences may also include the character "I", which codes for the non-standard nucleotide inosine.
 Inosine occurs in tRNAs and will pair with adenine, cytosine, or thymine.
 This character does not appear in the following table, however, because it does not represent a degeneracy.
-While inosine can serve a similar function as the degeneracy "D", it is an actual nucleotide, rather than a representation of a mix of nucleotides that covers each possible pairing needed.
+While inosine can serve a similar function as the degeneracy "H", it is an actual nucleotide, rather than a representation of a mix of nucleotides that covers each possible pairing needed.